snowmeltarcade/projectfarm/README.md

 > CMake -> Toolchain -> *Set to the toolchain with Ninja as the make tool*

 > CMake -> CMake options -> -GNinja -DCMAKE_CXX_COMPILER=/*{project_root}*/libraries/clang-12/darwin/bin/clang++ -DCMAKE_C_COMPILER=/*{project_root}*/libraries/clang-12/darwin/bin/clang

+**Tip**: Add a `projectfarm_client` build configuration with the `-startserver` flag as a program argument.
+This will start the server each time the client is started, and close the server each time the client is closed.